 Josh Anderson, DIY Active

 When it comes to snacking at the office (or even on-the-go) we keep it simple and easy to implement!
 I take my protein shaker with the whey powder already inside and simply add water when I’m in need of a boost.

-Combine that with a piece of fruit and you not only get some quality protein (that you are in probably need of anyways) but also an energy boost via your fruit which we all can use during the mid-morning or the dreaded mid-afternoon slump!
+Combine that with a piece of fruit and you not only get some quality protein (that you are in probably need of anyways) but also an energy boost via your fruit which makes for the perfect office breakfast idea and helps with getting past the dreaded mid-afternoon slump!